numpy/numpy/doc/source/user/c-info.python-as-glue.rst

 ====================
 Using Python as glue
 ====================
+This was written in 2008 as part of the original `Guide to NumPy <https://archive.org/details/NumPyBook>`_ book by Travis E. Oliphant and may be out of date.

 |    There is no conversation more boring than the one where everybody
 |    agrees.